JohnEBoyBaby/i.Q/README.md

 #i.Q

 "MY LIST" IS GOOD ... https://www.youtube.com/watch?v=RkKalbqNXWs&list=RDMM&index=25 ...
 WHILE "IT" LASTS ...
 BEFORE 'someone' DOES "YOU KNOW WHAT" TO HER MY beLOVEd WITH MOST PUREHEART IN TRUTH "MY LIST" ...
 TEARDROP ...
 TearDrop ... teardrop ...
+WELL, 'they' added 'kill this love' I DO NOT LIKE THAT SONG ...
+IMAGINE THAT ...
+IT TOOK ONLY SECONDS TO CHANGE ..! but DON'T BE AFRAID TO TRY ... https://www.youtube.com/watch?v=b4YLo74OWfY ...
+BE AFRAID THAT YOU DIDN'T TRY ...
+THESE MOMENTS REMIND US WHY ..!7Q

 GO NOW ...